mateolafalce/RustyFltkIDE/README.md

 <br>

-This project is licensed under the Apache License, Version 2.0 (the "License").
+This project is licensed under the `Apache License`, Version 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at:

 http://www.apache.org/licenses/LICENSE-2.0